Bat1K: Applications

-These working groups bring together experts in genetics, ecology, physiology, and evolutionary biology to collaboratively advance the understanding of bats.

 Results

 In 2020, the genomes of six species were published: the greater horseshoe bat, Egyptian fruit bat, pale spear-nosed bat, greater mouse-eared bat, Kuhl's pipistrelle, and the velvety free-tailed bat.
 These genomes were called "comparable to the best reference-quality genomes that have so far been generated for any eukaryote with a gigabase-sized genome".
 In 2020, the project's stated goal was to sequence an additional 27 genomes, with a representative from each family of bats, within the next year.